dlang-community/D-Scanner/README.md

 compilers instead of DMD.
 To install, simply place the generated binary (in the "bin" folder) somewhere on your $PATH.

+### Testing
+Testing does not work with DUB.
+Under linux or OSX run the tests with `make test`.
+Under Windows run the tests with `build.bat test`.

 ### Installing with DUB

 ```sh